norklas/norklas/README.md

 # Hello World, I'm Nick! 👋

-I'm a Frontend Web Developer based in Connecticut with a background in Manufacturing.
+I'm a Full Stack Developer based in Connecticut with a background in Manufacturing.
 Naturally curious, dedicated life-long learner, and welcoming to new challenges.
 Continuously looking to solve problems in efficient ways, while never overlooking the fine details.

 ## 💻 My Tech Stack<br>